ppriyankuu/doc/DEXs.md

 - Spread - The price gap between the highest bid and lowest ask.
 - Liquidity - How easily you can trade without changing the price much.
 - Market Makers - Entities that provide liquidity by always being ready to buy or sell.

+### How does a DEX work?
+1. **Peer-to-Peer Trading** - On a DEX, traders interact with each other to buy or sell assets.
+There is no middleman or central authority holding your funds or managing the trades.
+Instead, trades happen directly between users' wallets.

+2. **Smart Contracts Automate trades** - A DEX uses smart contracts, which are self-executing programs on the blockchain.
+These contracts automatically execute the terms of a trade (like swapping one cryptocurrency for another) once the conditions are met.

+3. **Token Swaps through Liquidity Pools** - Many DEXs use a model called *Automated Market Making* (AMM), which relies on Liquidity Pools.
+A liquidity pool is a collection of funds locked in a smart contract, and these funds are used to enable trading between cryptocurrency pairs (like swapping ETH or USDT).

+4. **No Custody over your funds** - On a DEX, you retain full control over your cryptocurrency throughout the trade.
+You use a crypto wallet (like Backpack or Phantom) to connect directly to the DEX and approve transactions.

+5. **Transparency and Security** - Because trades are executed on the blockchain and controled by smart contracts, everything is transparent and verifiable.
+You can see the trade history, liquidity pool balances, and smart contract codes.
+Plus, since there is no central point of failure, it's often more secure from hacks targeting centralised entities.